petrvanblokland/DesignDesignSpace/DDS-studies-design_practice.md

 box = box.newInfo()
 ~~~

-* A week of exercises and 3 lessons, **€450** per student
+* A month of projects and personal coaching, **€1.500** per student
-* A month of exercises, projects and 8 lessons, **€1.700** per student
+* A season of projects and personal coaching **€2.500** per student
-* Daily feedback by e-mail on results for the duration of the study
+* Daily feedback on Slack for the duration of the study
 * Document sharing and versioning through GitHub
 * Design principles for planning, process, methods for feedback and testing criteria